teroikaheimo/fiDomainAvailableScanner/README.md

 - Node(tested on v10.15.3)

 ##Installation
-In the terminal of your choosing.
+In the terminal of your choosing
-1. git clone <repository address>
+1. Run 'git clone <repository address>'
-2. npm -i
+2. Run in the root folder of the project 'npm install'

 ##Usage
 1. Run in the project root folder 'npm start'